netdata/netdata/docs/dashboards-and-charts/dashboards-tab.md

 ### Text cards

-You can use text cards as notes to explain to other members of the [War Room](/docs/netdata-cloud/organize-your-infrastructure-invite-your-team.md#netdata-cloud-war-rooms) the purpose of the dashboard's arrangement.
+You can use text cards as notes to explain to other members of the [Room](/docs/netdata-cloud/organize-your-infrastructure-invite-your-team.md#netdata-cloud-rooms) the purpose of the dashboard's arrangement.

 By clicking the `T` icon on the text box, you can switch between font sizes.